RamenWarlord/Student-Campus-Manager-backend/README.md

 await db.sync();

-to prevent reseeding/overriding the database with seed data.
+to prevent reseeding/overriding the database with seed data in future server starts.